Kansas History

 Coronado Expedition by Frederic Remington

 After another 100 years, American explorers began to traverse the region.
 They designated it as the Great American Desert at a time when the prairies were filled with countless herds of buffalo and Native American tribes, including the KanzaPawneeOsageKiowa, and more.
-With the numerous settlers in the east, more tribes were pushed westward voluntarily or by government force.
+With the numerous settlers in the east, more tribes were pushed westward voluntarily or by government forces.

 Santa Fe Trail by D.D.
 Holdread, Santa Fe Trail Association.